 Trees impress us not just because they create woodlands and forests, but because of their size and their longevity relative to other living things.
 Giant sequoias reach over 250 ft in height and have a circumference exceeding 100 ft.
 The oldest known living tree is a Great Basin bristlecone pine in California, which recently celebrated its 4852nd birthday.
 A Mediterranean cypress in Arbaku, Iran, may be as old.
 The oldest intentionally planted tree is a sapling from the Bhodi tree, planted in 245 BCE by Sanghamitra, daughter the Emperor Akosha.
-We now learn form our resident tree expert, Sarah Couch, that the UK is relatively well.endowed with ancient trees compared to other European countries.
+We now learn from our resident tree expert, Sarah Couch, that the UK is relatively well-endowed with ancient trees compared to other European countries.

 It is because trees have such long lives that they have become a means of memorialising people and events.
 Eynsham has its own Peace Oak, planted in 1919 to commemorate the first anniversary of the armistice of 11 November 1918.